-In addition to being a Master Teacher of Piano at Star City Music Studios, Aaron holds the positions of Collaborative Pianist at Wright State University, Weekend Host on Discover Classical FM 88.1/89.9, Pianist at Light of Christ Lutheran Church in Fairborn, and Choral Accompanist at Emmanuel Lutheran Church in Kettering.
+In addition to being a Master Teacher of Piano at Star City Music Studios, Aaron holds the positions of Collaborative Pianist at Wright State University, Weekend Host on Discover Classical FM 88.1/89.9, Organist at Grace Lutheran Church in West Carrollton, and Choral Accompanist at Emmanuel Lutheran Church in Kettering.
 Previous positions include Staff Accompanist at Winston-Salem State University, Adjunct Instructor of Theory and Music Appreciation at Guilford Technical Community College, and Associate Master Teacher at the Music Academy of North Carolina.
 He has participated in master classes with Anna Maria Trenchi de Botazzi and Jon Nakamatsu.

-Aaron lives in Miamisburg with his wife, Samee Griffith Mood, daughter, Evelyn, and son, Nathaniel.
+Aaron lives in Miamisburg with his wife, Samee Griffith Mood, daughter, Evelyn, and sons, Nathaniel and Karl.